 For calling abroad and receiving text they have fairly competitive prices with outgoing calls mostly around $0,50 center per minute.

 Positive about Gosim is that they offer free shipping all over the world.
-Unfortunately does Gosim NOT support e-sim yet as per March 2021.
+Unfortunately does Gosim NOT support e-sim cards as per January 2022.
 For more info check the Gosim website.